 The court will require you to pay a standard government court issue fee of £593.00 and is payable directly to to the court prior to the court issuing you divorce petition.

 If you are on a low income you may not have to pay £593.00 Court fees, your legal adviser will review this opportunity with you.

 Speak to your Legal Advisor: Call 0333 050 8556

-To get dissolution, you must have been in a civil partnership for more than one year.
-One person needs to start the ball rolling.
-They are known as the Petitioner.
-This person is responsible for proving that the civil partnership has irretrievably broken down.
+To get a dissolution, you must have been in a civil partnership for more than one year.
+There is only one ground for the dissolution of a civil partnership, which is that the partnership has broken down for good irretrievable breakdown.

 There are no hard and fast rules regarding your financial rights in the breakdown of a relationship.

 There will often be a range of possible solutions to dividing the assets in your relationship, and it is important that you explain fully to your legal advisors your own preferences within that range.
 It may be that you can come to an amicable agreement with your partner.
 If you do, it can be embodied in a legal binding agreement (called a Consent Order).